 More advantages terms can include getting a retailer on board with your new factory.
 So sometimes they can make or break your company!

 There is also the SBA, which has several CAPLines loan programs and SBA Express.
-They do not provide the loans; instead, the SBA establishes loan guidelines.
-It’s their lending partners who actually make the loans.
+Their lending partners actually make the loans.
 The SBA also offers research grants if your startup company carries out scientific R & D.

 SBA Express is a faster way to secure a SBA loan.
-You can get a loan amount up to $250,000.
-The Rates usually range from 2-4% above prime rate.
+Get a loan amount up to $250,000.
+The Rates usually range from 2–4% above prime rate.
 Also available is Community Express for low and moderate income entrepreneurs.

 SBA 504 is the SBA’s second-most popular loan type.
 It is often used to purchase land, equipment, or real estate.
 The bank funds the loan, and SBA generally guarantees up to 40%.
 You can usually get a loan up to $1 million.
 You must contribute 10% of the equity typically.